Yes, We’re In the Midst of a Crisis. Here’s Why You Shouldn’t Lose Hope

 Winston Churchill famously said that democracy is the worst form of government—except for all the others.
 Democracy is a great idea—when it works—because it protects the majority from the certainties of a minority.
 That’s what democracy is meant to do.
 Unfortunately, it sometimes fails to do that because 1) elections can be stolen; and 2) the majority can sometimes be fooled into voting against their own best interests.

-If, in fact, we are headed into a crisis period in American history, remember that no matter how painful and scary the next couple of years may be, this is a normal, if difficult, part of the growing cycle.
+As we work through this crisis, remember that no matter how painful and scary the next couple of years may be, this is a normal, if difficult, part of the growing cycle.
 It will allow us to fix fundamental problems that we haven’t been able to fix until now, hopefully including the problems I mentioned above.
 The Revolutionary War gave us democracy and freedom from a feudal aristocracy.
 The Civil War ended slavery.
 The Great Depression gave us Social Security and Medicare, preventing millions of elderly Americans from dying in poverty and sickness.
 If we’re lucky, whatever happens in the next couple of years will solve some very serious problems that we haven’t been able to solve up until now, leaving us with a stronger democracy and a country better able to achieve its highest ideals.

 - Don’t despair or lose hope.
 There is light at the end of the tunnel.